isomerpages/nlb-reference/_singapore-history/Understanding Singapore (II).md

 * [50,000 homes to go up in S'pore this year](https://eresources.nlb.gov.sg/newspapers/Digitised/Article/straitstimes19650102-1.2.52?ST=1&AT=filter&K=50%2C000%20homes%20to%20go%20up%20in%20S%27pore%20this%20year&KA=50%2C000%20homes%20to%20go%20up%20in%20S%27pore%20this%20year&DF=&DT=&Display=0&AO=false&NPT=&L=&CTA=&NID=straitstimes&CT=&WC=&YR=1965&QT=50000,homes,to,go,up,in,spore,this,year&oref=article).
 (1965, January 2). *The Straits Times*, p.
 7.

 Work to begin on re-development of city.
-Board has completed 51,000 housing units during past year.
-The Housing and Development Board will launch five ambitious development projects this year to bring greater prosperity for the people and raise their standard of living.
+The Housing & Development Board has completed 51,000 housing units during past year.
+The Board will launch five ambitious development projects this year to bring greater prosperity for the people and raise their standard of living.

 * Grow local.
 (2020, March 29). *The Sunday Times*.
 Retrieved September 17, 2020, from The Straits Times website: <https://www.straitstimes.com/lifestyle/food/grow-local>
 <p></p>